Miami Criminal Defense Attorney

 Mr. DeFabio can gather supportive evidence and analyze evidence collected by law enforcement officials.
 He can also speak to witnesses and/or have an expert witness provide testimony that may benefit your case.
 Throughout the legal process, he can guide you through every step while protecting your rights and future.

-Call to schedule a free, confidential consultation today.
+Call to schedule a free, confidential consultation today with our Miami criminal defense attorney.